 Since some applicants may not have visited the Abbey before, we recommend you read our website (especially the sections on Visiting and Monastic Life) thoroughly to become familiar with the Abbey's vision and lifestyle.
 During your stay you will be living within the five lay precepts.
 Participants will follow a full daily schedule.
 This involves waking early in the morning for meditation, attending teachings, study, discussion groups, and offering service.

-Participants will take turns cooking for the community and are expected to clean, tend the garden, transcribe Dharma talks, etc. as part of your service here.
+Participants may take turns cooking for the community and are expected to clean, tend the garden, transcribe Dharma talks, etc. as part of your service here.

 To lessen distractions, we will not engage in outside communication, just like being in retreat.
 Please leave computers and listening devices at home, and we'll keep your cell phones for safekeeping for you while you are here.

 Only emergency phone calls may be made while you are at the Abbey.
-Please do not expect to do email, listen to music, or watch television.
+Please do not expect to do email or text, listen to music, or watch television.
 We are a vegetarian community.
 Recreational drugs, alcohol, and tobacco products are not permitted.